Newborn Screening Information for Providers:

 - Heart Smart: CCHD Screening for Parents** videos in English, Arabic, Chinese, French, Russian, and Spanish (approx. 6 minutes each)

-- Recommendations for Implementing Pulse Oximetry Screening for Critical Congenital Heart Disease (CCHD) packet (PDF: 900KB/20 pages) – designed for Minnesota hospitals by the MDH Newborn Screening Program
+- Recommendations for Implementing Pulse Oximetry Screening for Critical Congenital Heart Disease (CCHD) packet (PDF: 900KB/20 pages) – designed by our program for Minnesota hospitals

 Providers are responsible for educating parents about pulse oximetry screening before screening takes place.
 Education materials to aid in the discussion about pulse oximetry screening are available free of charge and can be ordered on the Education Materials and Forms page.
 For more information on educating parents about newborn screening, including pulse oximetry screening, visit the Postnatal Education page.